gianwario/gianwario/README.md

 <h1 align="center">Hi 👋, I'm Gianmario Voria</h1>
 <h3 align="center">
-  I'm 23, from Italy.
-I obtained my BSc in Computer Science in 2021, and I'm attending the Master Degree in Computer Science at the University of Salerno, in particular the <b>Software Engineering and IT Management</b> track.
-My studies are based on both Software Engineering and Artificial Intelligence courses.
-I have been working as a front-end developer with React and a lot of recent technologies.
+  I'm 25, from Italy.
+I obtained my MSc in Computer Science in 2023, and I'm a Ph.D. student in Computer Science at the University of Salerno.
+My main research topic is Software Engineering for Artificial Intelligence.
+  I have experience as a front-end developer with React and many recent technologies.
 </h3>

 <p align="left">